Salsa Verde Chicken Chili That Practically Cooks Itself

 - 1 quart low-sodium chicken broth

-- 1 can great Northern beans rinsed and drained, or other small white beans
+- 1 can great Northern beans or other small white beans, including liquid

-- Sliced avocado, sour cream, pickled jalapeño, chopped onion, and cilantro for serving
+- Serving suggestions: sliced avocado, sour cream, pickled jalapeño, chopped onion, and cilantro

 Instructions